smart-transaction/lestnet/README.md

     ./deploy_geth_kurtosis.sh
     ```

+## Pre-funded Accounts Data

+Pre-funded accounts are stored on the Google Cloud secret manager.

+-   `LESTNET_PREFUNDED_ACCOUNTS` - a list of pre-funded accounts and their private keys, formatted as a star script.
+-   `LESTNET_PREFUNDED_ACCOUNTS_PASSPHRASE` - the mnemonic phrase used for generating accounts.

+Ask smart transactions cloud admin for getting access.

 ## Configure https and wss proxy

 The proxy configuration with certificates is located on the `lestnetserver` machine in the directory `/etc/nginx/conf.d`.
 It's updated during the lestnet chain running.
 Kurtosis assigns ports dynamically, so we need proxy update after each kurtosis services restart.